-Viva the Las Vegas Grand Prix: the greatest show in F1
+Viva the Las Vegas Grand Prix: The greatest show in F1

 He joked: "You've got to be careful about because, you know, on the Strip there are people walking along with margaritas and daiquiris that are like four-and-a-half feet tall!"

-The Sphere itself is already proving an amazing centrepiece to the Grand Prix, displaying videos on its array of digital screens in the most spectacular introduction of the drivers ever seen in F1.
+The Sphere itself is already proving an amazing centerpiece to the Grand Prix, displaying videos on its array of digital screens in the most spectacular introduction of the drivers ever seen in F1.

 Part of this story